metamagical-musings/metamagical-musings.github.io/README.md

 Also available is [*The Other Wise Man (1895, 17 pages)*](https://metamagical-musings.github.io/The-Other-Wise-Man.pdf) by Henry van Dyke.
 It was originally included in *Fractal Sovereignty* and is referenced in both *Metamystical Musings* and *Metamagical Musings*.

 ### Duality
 A short musing on one of the main themes of the trilogy: duality.
+It has been submitted to [Red Cord Chanelling](https://www.redcordchanneling.com/) for publication in mid-January, 2025 as part of their new Red Thread project.

 |**Author**|**PDF title**|**Date**|**Pages**|**Signature**|
 |---------------|-------------|--------|---------|-------------|